Privacy Policy

 General Inquiries: info@launchdetect.com

-For data protection inquiries from the European Union, you may also contact our representative at the address above.
+For data protection inquiries from the European Economic Area or United Kingdom, you may contact our representative when appointed (see §10.2 and §10.3).
+Until a representative is appointed, contact privacy@launchdetect.com.

-We use analytics services to understand how users interact with the Service.
-These services may use cookies and similar technologies.
+We use first-party analytics (PostHog) to understand how users interact with the Service.
 Analytics data is used in aggregate form to improve the Service.
+We do not use analytics providers that engage in cross-site or cross-app tracking for advertising.

 The Service may include social features or integrations.
 Your use of these features is subject to the privacy policies of the respective social platforms.